bobabots253/bobadocs/docs/programming/intro-to-robot-code.md

 Follow the instructions on [the official WPILib documentation](https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/wpilib-setup.html) for your respective OS.
 This will install WPILib and all its required tooling, as well as the VSCode IDE that we use to write code.

+??? warning "Mac only (maybe Linux too)"
+    As of writing this, WPILib has not included an installer with their Mac package.
+    Follow the instructions [here](https://docs.wpilib.org/en/2020/docs/getting-started/getting-started-frc-control-system/wpilib-setup.html) to setup your WPILib install.

 ### Git and Github

 We use Git and Github to keep track of and collaborate on code.